QubitPi/nexusgraph-old/docs/docs/development.md

   - `TheresaClient` is our paid AI service

 - __NLP_API_URL__ is the URL of AI Named Entity Extraction service
+- __GRAPH_API_CLIENT__ is the type of Graph API client for CRUD operations.
+Allowed values are

+  - `JsonGraphQLServerClient` is for dev and test
+  - `AstraiosGraphClient` is our paid Graph API serivce

 - __GRAPH_API_ENDPOINT__ is the URL of the [Graph API service](design#graph-api).
 Define the endpoint that sends GraphQL requests to Astraios in our paid service.